-Two-factor Authentication (2FA) is an extra layer of security for your Kraken account that can be utilized to:
+Two-factor authentication (2FA) is an extra layer of security for your Kraken account that can ensure that:

-✓ Ensure that you are the only person who can sign in to your account.
+✓ You are the only person who can sign in to your account.

 This makes things much harder for potential attackers, as they would not only need your username and password, but would also need possession of your 2FA device (phone or YubiKey).

 To learn more about the 2FA functions and how to set them up, see these specialized guides:

 - How does 2FA for Deposits & Withdrawals work? (optional; needs GSL*)

 - How does 2FA for Trading work? (optional; needs GSL*)

 - What is a Master Key? (used to remove the GSL)